Thrive with confidence at any stage of your art career.

-Don’t compare your work to other artists, but whole heartedly get excited about their work.
+To be a confident artist involves not comparing your work to other artists.
+I want you to wholeheartedly get excited about their work.
 Detach your ego and forget about competition.
 There isn’t a limited amount of success available for all artists, so there isn’t a need to compete or push other artists down.

-Here’s the truth: There will always be someone better, smarter, skinnier, younger, more talented, and someone with more followers or art sales under their belt.
+Here’s the truth: There will always be someone better, more talented, and someone with more followers or art sales under their belt.
 If you focus on the competition, you will always fall short.
 If you focus on your deficiencies, you won’t feel confident.

 Instead, if you focus on what you do have, you will feel abundance.
 If you remove yourself from the competition, you can feel confident right now, regardless of where you are in your career.
 Always remember that the success of another artist is not your loss.
 Enjoy the sense of community and find comfort in believing there is abundance in the world and you already have access to it.

 It sounds corny sometimes, but the whole “Life is great.
-You can achieve your dreams.
-You are worth it.
-You are loved.
+You can achieve your dreams, you are worth it, and you are loved.
 The world is your oyster.
 You are special.
 You are divine.
 And dog gonnit, people like you,” thing is worth looking into.
 It has helped my mental health and my art career tremendously.